 Presenting Authors are requested to create an account and submit an abstract for review according to the guidelines set out below.
 The same account will be used when you register for the conference.
 Please keep the email and password used to create the account for future use.
 Please do not create a new account.
 Should you require any assistance or have a query about online submission, contact firstname.lastname@example.org.

 - It is ESSENTIAL that you read the instructions below before you submit.

 - The Presenting Author must submit the abstract and is required to be the corresponding author for that abstract

 - Abstracts must be submitted in English

-An abstract can be submitted for presentation at the Conference as one of the following categories:
+An abstract can be submitted for presentation at the Conference for oral or poster presentation or as poster presentation only.